Wiki · Concept · Last reviewed June 25, 2026

 Agent systems make supply-chain evidence operational.
 A coding agent can install tools, build containers, modify repositories, generate release notes, and hand outputs to deployment workflows.
 A browser or desktop agent can depend on helper binaries, local model packages, connectors, and remote tool servers that users rarely inspect.

-SCITT gives these workflows a registry-shaped question: before an agent uses an artifact, is there a signed statement about that artifact, from an expected issuer, registered with an expected transparency service, under an inspectable policy?
+SCITT gives these workflows a registry-shaped question: before an agent uses an artifact, is there a signed statement about that exact artifact, from an expected issuer, registered with an expected transparency service, under an inspectable policy?
 That does not prove the artifact is safe.
-It does make hidden substitutions and unverifiable approvals easier to challenge.
+It does make hidden substitutions, stale approvals, and unverifiable attestations easier to challenge.

 For AI governance, the important statements may come from different parties: a model builder, dataset curator, red-team vendor, safety evaluator, deployment approver, vulnerability reporter, or regulator.
-SCITT's architecture allows statements about artifacts without requiring every ecosystem to use the same payload format.
+SCITT's architecture allows statements about artifacts without requiring every ecosystem to use the same payload format, so SBOMs, VEX records, provenance attestations, evaluation summaries, and policy approvals can remain separate payloads while sharing a common registration and receipt discipline.

 Governance and Safety

 SCITT's governance value is evidentiary.
-It separates the existence of a signed statement, the policy under which it was registered, and the later verification of its receipt.
-That helps when an organization needs to reconstruct which artifact was approved, scanned, evaluated, certified, or revoked at a particular point in time.
+It separates the existence of a signed statement, the transparency service that registered it, the policy under which it was accepted, and the later verification of its receipt.
+That helps when an organization needs to reconstruct which artifact was approved, scanned, evaluated, certified, superseded, or revoked at a particular point in time.

 The IETF charter also draws hard boundaries.
 SCITT does not define payload formats such as bills of materials, does not create a universal centralized registry, and does not prevent authenticated issuers from making false claims.
 A malicious or mistaken issuer can still sign a bad statement.
 SCITT helps make the statement durable and auditable; it does not make the statement true.

-In an AI stack, SCITT belongs beside SLSA Provenance, Sigstore, AI Bill of Materials, GUAC, in-toto, and vulnerability records.
+In an AI stack, SCITT belongs beside SLSA Provenance, Sigstore, AI Bill of Materials, Vulnerability Exploitability eXchange, GUAC, in-toto, AI System Inventory, and AI Audit Trails.
 It can carry evidence across those systems rather than replacing them.

 Defense Pattern